cloudfoundry/diego-notes/README.md

 #### Managing Availability Zones

+Diego distributes instances of a given DesiredLRP across availability zones.
+This provides high availability in the event of a zone failure.
+However, the failure of an entire zone is a catastrophic event and shifting all the load from that zone onto the other zones can easily destabilize the entire system (especially if the number of zones is small).

+To avoid this, Diego enforces the following policy when placing ActualLRPs:
+- If an instance has index 0 or 1: always place it.
+- If an instance has index > 1: only place it in its preferred zone.

-There are some important details around how the Auctioneer distributes instances across Availability Zones.
+The Auctioneer distributes instances across Availability Zones.
 Here are the rules it follows:

 - the Auctioneer is told how many AZs there are (`NZones`).
 This is a configuration option
 - when fetching Cell state, the Auctioneer is given the Cell's `zone`
 - when placing instances, the Auctioneer computes the instance's preferred zone (see below)
 - the instance is then placed according to the following rules:
-	- if the instance `index` is `<= 1` it is preferentially placed in its `PreferredZone`.
-If there is no room in this zone it is placed in some other zone.
+	- if the instance `index` is `<= 1` it is preferentially placed according to the `ZonePreferenceRanking`.
-	- if the instance `index` is `> 1` it must be placed in its `PreferredZone`.
+	- if the instance `index` is `> 1` it must be placed in its `PreferredZone` (the first elemnt of the `ZonePreferenceRanking`.
 If there is no room in this zone the instance is not placed.
 The auctioneer will retry periodically.

-The preferred zone is computed as follows.
-Assume we have a deterministic mapping from `ProcessGuid` to `zone`: `f(ProcessGuid) ∈ {1..N}`.
-Then `PreferredZone(ProcessGuid, Index) = (f(ProcessGuid) + Index) % NZones`
+The Zone Preferrence Ranking is computed as follows.
+Assume we have a deterministic mapping `PreferredZone` from `ProcessGuid` to `zone`: `f(ProcessGuid) ∈ {1..N}`.
+Then, the rank order of zones for `Index 0` is `f(ProcessGuid), f(ProcessGuid)+1..N,0..f(ProcessGuid)-1`, the rank order of zones for `Index 1` is offset by 1: `f(ProcessGuid)+1..N,0..f(ProcessGuid)`, etc..

+In this way, ActualLRPs with `Index > 1` must be placed in `PreferredZone = (f(ProcessGuid) + Index) % NZones`

 #### Communicating Fullness (TBD)